SAPCA Launches Video Series to

 - Binge drinking is the most common, costly, and deadly pattern of excessive alcohol use in the United States.
 Binge drinking is defined as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 g/dl or above.
 This typically happens when men consume 5 or more drinks or women consume 4 or more drinks in about 2 hours.

-- Research shows that alcoholism runs in families; young people with alcohol- or drug addicted parents are four times more likely to become addicted if they choose to drink alcohol or use illegal drugs.
-If substance misuse is in your family, it’s important to realize that you are at a higher risk of developing alcoholism if you drink.
+four times more likely to develop a substance use disorder if they choose to drink alcohol.
+If substance abuse runs in your family, it’s important to realize that you are at a higher risk of developing alcoholism if you drink.

 - If someone pressures you to do anything that’s not healthy for you, such as drinking alcohol,